nikneal91/knowledge_graph/logseq___README.md

+tags:: logSeq
+type:: page

+-
-# 🧠 Logseq Knowledge Graph
+- # 🧠 Logseq Knowledge Graph

   This repository contains my **Logseq-based personal knowledge graph** — a collection of interconnected notes, ideas, research, and structured knowledge captured using the [Logseq](https://logseq.com/) tool.
 - ## 📘 About Logseq

   [Logseq](https://logseq.com/) is a privacy-first, open-source knowledge management system.
 It uses plain Markdown and Org-mode files, supporting: